How does nature work? How can we use its concepts? By making models and formulating natural laws, we can describe and predict the natural world.

 Kapteyn Astronomical Institute

 The Kapteyn Astronomical Institute is the department of Astronomy at the University of Groningen.
 The Kapteyn Astronomical Institute uses the most advanced instrumentation on the ground and in space, as well as the most advanced computing facilities.
 Kapteyn staff are involved in the operation as well as planning and construction of major astronomical instrumentation efforts, again on the ground and in space.
-Master students at the Kapteyn Astronomical Institute work in research groups which are currently shaping 21st-century astronomy and astrophysics.
+Master students at the Kapteyn Astronomical Institute work in research groups that are currently shaping 21st-century astronomy and astrophysics.
 The Kapteyn Institute has close connections with the two major national foundations dealing with astronomical instrumentation: ASTRON and SRON.

 KVI-Centre for Advanced Radiation Technology

 The mission of the KVI- Center for Advanced Radiation Technology (KVI-CART) is to perform basic research on subatomic and astroparticle physics and application-driven research on accelerator physics and physics in medicine.
 We work, in close collaboration with the scientific community, healthcare, and industry, on long-term solutions for science and society.
 Through the development of state-of-the-art detection techniques, KVI-CART fosters the cross-fertilization between basic and application-driven research.
-KVI-CART educates young researchers in physics and medical technology at BSc, MSc and Ph.D. level.
+KVI-CART educates young researchers in physics and medical technology at BSc, MSc, and Ph.D. levels.